We had a good chat recently on the Style Girlfriend Slack recently about collar stays.

-Last week, we had a good chat here on Style Girlfriend about collar stays.
-Some folks were for the metal magnet kind, some were against, but I think we all agreed that a crisp collar is a good thing.
+Some or our stylists were for the metal magnet kind, some were against.
+But we all agreed that a crisp collar is a good thing.

 Finally, my curiosity got the best of me, and with the cover of “inquisitive fashion blogger”(“Just searching for the straight facts, Jack”) (…okay, no I don’t really talk like that but I wish I could) protecting me, I asked.